ataitler/IPPC2023/index.md

 | Mars Rover            |  MarsRover             |

 ### Evaluation and Score
-The methods will be evaluated on all the competition domains and instances.
-Expect evaluation submission with 24 hours, on their own hardware with self-reported specs.
+The methods will be evaluated on the 8 competition domains and the 5 instances released during the competition week.
+Expect evaluation submission with 24 hours, on their own hardware with self-reported specs, containers for each domain should not exceed 2GB.
 All methods will be evaluated on an 8 CPU computer with 32 GB of memory.
-Each instance will be evaluated for 50 trails and the average will be taken.
+Each instance will be evaluated for 50 trails, and each trail will be given a maximum of 2 minutes, the average over all 50 trails will be taken as the score for that instance.
 Typical horizon will be around 100 steps.

 All results will be normalized according to
 - 0: max(noop, random).
-- 1: baseline such as Jaxplanner or best competing method to ensure values [0,1].
+- 1: Jaxplanner or best competing method to ensure values [0,1].

+Normalization will be done per instance.

+### Results

+We will report the results per instance, per domain, and overall.
+In addition we will release the traces of all trails for the competitors benefit to analyze.

 <!--- ### Procedure
 The competition will be comprised of two phases.